Healthdirect Free Australian health advice you can count on.

 What is squamous cell carcinoma?

 Squamous cell carcinoma (SCC) is one of the most common forms of skin cancer.
-It can develop on parts of the body that get a lot of sun, such as the head, neck, face, hands and arms.
-Squamous cell carcinoma is not as dangerous as melanoma, but it can spread to other parts of the body if not treated.
-Every year, some people in Australia die from aggressive SCCs.
+SCC is not as dangerous as melanoma, but it can spread to other parts of your body if not treated.
+Every year, people in Australia die from aggressive SCCs.

 What are the types of squamous cell carcinoma?

-You can get an SCC wherever there are squamous cells — which is in many different parts of the body.
-However, typically they appear on parts of the skin that have been exposed to a lot of ultraviolet (UV) radiation from the sun or from tanning beds.
+You can get SCC wherever you have squamous cells — which is in many different parts of your body.
+However, typically they appear on parts of your skin that have been exposed to a lot of ultraviolet (UV) radiation from the sun or from tanning beds.

 An early form of skin cancer, called Bowen's disease, which looks like a red, scaly patch, can also develop into an SCC if not treated.